Questions about side effects

-Diabetes is a condition where the amount of sugar in your blood (your blood sugar level) is too high.
+Diabetes is a condition where the amount of sugar in your blood is too high.
 Your pancreas makes a hormone called insulin, which helps to control your blood sugar level.
 Having part or all of your pancreas removed can cause diabetes.
-Symptoms of diabetes include feeling very thirsty, passing more urine than usual, losing weight quickly, headaches and tiredness.

-If you get diabetes you may need to take medicine to manage it.
-You should see a doctor, specialist pancreatic dietitian or a diabetes nurse for help with managing diabetes.
-It’s important to get the right advice about diabetes.
-There are different types of diabetes, and information on the internet may not be right for you because of your pancreatic cancer.
-Read more about diabetes and pancreatic cancer.
+If you get diabetes, you may need to take medicine to manage it.
+You should see a doctor, specialist dietitian or diabetes nurse for help with this.
+It’s important to get the right advice.

 You may still have pain and discomfort a few months after your operation.
-This is part of the healing process.
-You may have feelings such as tingling, butterfly feelings and occasional sharp pains in your tummy.
-This is normal and may be a sign that your muscles and nerves are starting to repair.
-Or it may be a sign that you are doing too much lifting and bending and that your body just needs more time to heal.
-Sometimes the scar from the wound can be numb and stays that way.
+Your scar might still feel numb.
+You may feel tingling, fluttering feelings and occasional sharp pains in your tummy.
+This is all normal.
+It may be a sign that your muscles and nerves are healing.
+But it could also be a sign that you are lifting and bending too much, and your body needs more time to heal.

-An operation to remove pancreatic cancer is major surgery.
+Surgery to remove pancreatic cancer is a major operation.
 It can take several months, or sometimes longer, to fully recover.
-Feeling tired and weak.
+It is normal to feel tired and weak.
 But you may have more extreme tiredness, called fatigue, where you feel completely drained or exhausted.

-To help manage fatigue, try to balance resting with being active, but don’t overdo it.
+There are ways to manage fatigue.
+Try to balance resting with being active.
 Aim to gradually get back to daily activities, such as walking and light household tasks.
 Slowly build up how much you do, but don’t overdo it.